Materia-Journal/Materia_issue2/content/awburn.md

 [^25]: Richard St John Tyrwhitt, *A Handbook on Pictorial Art* (Oxford: Clarendon Press, 1868), 338.
 For a discussion of modifications that nineteenth-century British artists made to commercially primed canvases see: Maartje Stols-Witlox, *A Perfect Ground: Preparatory Layers for Oil Paintings 1550-1900* (London: Archetypes Publications, 2017), 146-47; Joyce H. Townsend, Jacqueline Ridge, and Stephen Hackney, *Pre-Raphaelite Painting Techniques, 1848-56* (London: Tate, 2004), 56-59, 80-81.

-[^26]: Identified with X-Ray Fluorescence (XRF) spectroscopy analysis as vermilion, cobalt blue and cadmium yellow, respectively.
+[^26]: Identified with X-ray fluorescence (XRF) spectroscopy analysis as vermilion, cobalt blue and cadmium yellow, respectively.

 [^27]: For a discussion of the presence of such borders on a selection of Moore’s other oil studies, see Frame, *Aestheticism and Painting Method*, 16-17.

 [^28]: Baldry, *Albert Moore*, 78.

-[^29]: The presence of umber can be inferred due to an increased amount of manganese in comparison to iron detected by X-Ray Fluorescence (XRF) spectroscopy.
+[^29]: The presence of umber can be inferred due to an increased amount of manganese in comparison to iron detected by X-ray fluorescence (XRF) spectroscopy.

 [^30]: The presence of madder may be suggested based on the orange fluorescent particles observed in cross-section.
 The presence of other organic reds cannot be ruled out from this analysis.